spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 - You can use Ubuntu with a supported Kubernetes version.
-Kubernetes dependencies as listed in the table.
+The table lists Kubernetes dependencies.

  |Kubernetes Version | Supports Kubernetes |
 |------------|----------------------------|